 Early-stage Alzheimer's can be diagnosed in some, but not all, individuals with these symptoms:

-Performance issues in social or work settings noticeable to family, friends or co-workers.
+3. Performance issues in social and work settings noticeable to family, friends or co-workers.

 Under: alzheimer's disease progression

-Stage 4 Symptoms: Moderate cognitive decline (Mild or early-stage Alzheimer's disease)
+Stage 4 Symptoms: Moderate cognitive impairment (Mild or early-stage Alzheimer's disease)

 At this stage, a careful medical interview detects clear-cut deficiencies in the following areas:

-Stage 5 Symptoms: Moderately severe cognitive decline (Moderate or mid-stage Alzheimer's disease)
+Stage 5 Symptoms: Moderately severe cognitive impairment (Moderate or mid-stage Alzheimer's disease)

 Stage 6 Symptoms: Severe cognitive decline (Moderately severe or mid-stage Alzheimer's disease)